-- WP 1 – Specific High Resistivity and Low defectivity substrates
+- WP 1 – Specific High Resistivity & Low defectivity substrates

-- WP 2 – Materials, modules, and processes for superconducting qbits
+- WP 2 – Materials, modules & processes for superconducting qbits

-- WP 4 – Characterization tools and Benchmarking
+- WP 4 – Characterization tools & Benchmarking

-- WP 5 – Simulation and Characterization Demonstrators
+- WP 5 – Simulation & Characterization Demonstrators

 - WP 7 – Management